 ST: Gary Lineker

 Gary Lineker was one of England's best goal poachers.
 He scored 48 goals for England(second overall) and won the Golden Boot with 6 goals at Mexico 1986.
 He also played in the 1990 World Cup Finals.
 He was the PFA Players' Player of the Year in 1985–86 and FWA Footballer of the Year in 1985–86 and 1991–92.
 In England, he played with Leicester Town, Everton and Tottenham Hotspurs.
 He also played for Barcelona FC in Spain.

-Frank Swift, David Seaman, Stuart Pearce, Ray Wilson, Neil Franklin, Emlyn Hughes, Tony Adams, Terry Butcher, Roy McFarland, Jimmy Haynes, David Beckham, John Barnes, Glen Hoddle, Paul Gascoigne, Frank Lampard, Martin Peters, Alan Ball, Trevor Brooking, Colin Bell, Tommy Lawton, Nat Lofthouse, Wayne Rooney, Alan Shearer, Vivian Woodward, Viv Anderson, John Barnes, Bob Crompton, Stephem Bloomer, Roger Hunt, Geoff Hurst, David Jack, Wilf Mannion, Stan Mortensen, Johnny Haynes, Raich Carter.
+Frank Swift, David Seaman, Stuart Pearce, Ray Wilson, Neil Franklin, Emlyn Hughes, John Terry, Tony Adams, Terry Butcher, Roy McFarland, Jimmy Haynes, David Beckham, John Barnes, Glen Hoddle, Paul Gascoigne, Frank Lampard, Martin Peters, Alan Ball, Trevor Brooking, Colin Bell, Tommy Lawton, Nat Lofthouse, Wayne Rooney, Alan Shearer, Vivian Woodward, Viv Anderson, John Barnes, Bob Crompton, Stephem Bloomer, Roger Hunt, Geoff Hurst, David Jack, Wilf Mannion, Stan Mortensen, Johnny Haynes, Raich Carter.